knavesec/CredMaster/README.md

 ### O365 ###

-The o365 module is for bruteforcing MS hosted Office365 instances using the "autodiscover-s.outlook.com" URL method.
+The o365 module is for bruteforcing Office365 instances using the "autodiscover-s.outlook.com" URL method.
+This works for both Managed/Federated environments.

 This plugin does not require any additional arguments.